 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action Innovate our Daily Mile sessions.
-Introduce the MOKI fitness initiative by Spring 2nd.
+Introduce the MOKI fitness initiative by Autumn 2024.
 Motivate all pupils to re-engage more enthusiastically and actively in the Daily Mile.
 Allows all pupils to work on their overall stamina and improve their fitness level.
 Encourages personal 'best' skills, such as self belief, self esteem and sporting confidence.
 Key indicator 2 -The engagement of all pupils in regular physical activity - the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity per day, of which 30 minutes should be in school.
 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.
 More pupils meeting their daily physical activity goal, more pupils encouraged to take part in PE and Sport Activities.
 With Daily Mile & OPAL we can actively commit to meeting the 30 minutes a day of physical activity. £3000 costs for MOKI System and fitness wristbands with class leaderboards.

 Enhance Gymnastics equipment to include more challenge for pupils.
 Develops Pupils skills in climbing/gymnastics.
 More self confidence in all pupils in gymnastics and physical skills.
 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.
 All KS2 pupils will develop stamina and strength.
 Being used across the school will ensure skills can be built on.
 Evidence of skills learnt had been recorded and added to google drive. £5000 for new challenging gym equipment.
 Develop outdoor learning, teamwork and collaborative skills in all age groups, by having an Orienteering day for all as part of MH Week.
-More variety of Develops pupils skills in orienteering/compass work,etc. More self confidence in leading an activity.
+Develops pupils skills in orienteering/compass work,etc. More self confidence in leading an activity.
 Develops collaborative and cooperative skills in all pupils.
-More self confidence in their own physical performance. experience of a range of sports All pupils will develop key skills using this activity.
+More self confidence in their and activities offered to all All pupils will develop key skills using this activity.
 These vital skills will then impact personal skills which will be seen in other areas of curriculum.
-Evidence of Workshops and pupil perceptions of the day will be recorded and £1000 of the whole day package. physically challenging activities, where pupils work on their stamina and self confidence.
-KS2 to have access to fitness/boxing clubs and during PE lessons.
+Evidence of Workshops and pupil perceptions of the day will be recorded and added to google drive. £1000 of the whole day package.
+More variety of physically challenging activities, where pupils work on their stamina and self confidence.
+KS2 to have access to fitness/cricket & own physical performance.
 Develops personal best skills and the ability to build stamina and work at a competitive level with themselves.
-Key indicator 4: Broader experience of a range of sports and activities offered to all pupils. added to google drive.
 All KS2 pupils will develop stamina and strength.
 They will try different activities which build key skills.
 They will be able to challenge themselves more and improve their personal best scores in fitness.
-Evidence of skills learnt had been recorded FHSSP Package included circuit training/fitness sessions.
+Evidence of skills learnt had been recorded and added to google £1000 boot camp fitness FHSSP Package included circuit training/fitness sessions.